What is an Agricultural Seeder?

 Some seeders are also equipped with detection devices that can help monitor the sowing process and troubleshoot any issues promptly when encountered.

-In general, the seeder achieves efficient and precise sowing operations through a series of workflows, including power transmission, seed distribution and discharge, trenching and sowing, soil covering and compaction, as well as adjustment and monitoring.
+In general, the seeder achieves efficient and precise sowing operations through a series of workflows, including power transmission, seed and fertilizer distribution and discharge, trenching and sowing, soil covering and compaction, as well as adjustment and monitoring.

 Types of Agricultural Seeders